mike-wester/angular-atm/README.md

 Big(ish) issues:

-Don't use var unless you can't avoid it. use let instead.
-The reason is var is globally scoped, can read up more on it here: https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/
+~~Don't use var unless you can't avoid it. use let instead.
+The reason is var is globally scoped, can read up more on it here: https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/~~

-Services in HTML isn't considered a good practice, instead create an observable variable in your component typescript file.
-The reason for this is has to do with separation of concerns/design principles
+~~Services in HTML isn't considered a good practice, instead create an observable variable in your component typescript file.
+The reason for this is has to do with separation of concerns/design principles~~

 Some of your code doesn't work as intended.
 Locally when the ATM was fully stocked I wasn't able to withdraw $1111.
 I didn't take the time to look into why this was happening, but I think it has something to do with not adding 2 x 50 to make up for the extra 100

-Deposit doesn't seem to do much but in your docs you don't mention it working so I assume this is still a WIP
+~~Deposit doesn't seem to do much but in your docs you don't mention it working so I assume this is still a WIP~~

 I am not sure if you have disabled the linter or not, but every company I have worked at there have been linting rules, an angular project comes with a set of rules by default, run ng lint in the command line and fix the errors, can sometimes fix unseen bugs but mostly for project consistency.

-Remove untouched generated test files.
-A potential employer might get exciting at the sight of unit tests only to be met by disappointment when they just auto-generated code.

 Visually: